kaazing/gateway/doc/admin-reference/r_conf_service.md

 #### Example

-The following example of a `proxy` service element includes a cross-site-constraint (as shown in lines 11-13), allowing access to the back-end service or message broker by the site `http://localhost:8000` (note the different port number).
+The following example of a `proxy` service element includes a cross-site-constraint, allowing access to the back-end service or message broker by the site `http://localhost:8000` (note the different port number).

 ``` xml
 <service>